cjanis/recipes/README.md

 Git.recipes is a collection of things I love to cook.
 Some of the recipes are originals, and some are adaptations.
-(Credit is given where credit is due!)
+Credit is given where credit is due!
+Fork to your heart's (and stomach's) content, and pull requests are welcome.